BruceEckel/ThinkingInPython/Markdown/35_Pattern_Refactoring.md

 Pattern Refactoring
 ===================

-note:: This chapter has not had any significant translation yet.
+Note: This chapter has not had any significant translation yet.

 This chapter will look at the process of solving a problem by applying design patterns in an evolutionary fashion.
 That is, a first cut design